-Note: For more information on USDA Foods, refer to Section 32 of the Agriculture Act of 1935 (P.L.
+Instructor's Note: For more information on USDA Foods, refer to Section 32 of the Agriculture Act of 1935 (P.L.
 74-320 as amended; 7 U.S. Code 612c).

-Domestic Commodity or Product
+SHOW SLIDE: Domestic Commodity and Product

 A domestic commodity or product is an agricultural commodity that is processed in the United States and/or a food product that is processed in the United States substantially using agricultural commodities that are produced in the United States.